A backdoor Roth may let you fund a Roth IRA beyond normal limits

 - The amount of money you can contribute to a Roth IRA is normally limited, but a backdoor Roth IRA has no limits on the amount of the conversion.

 Roth IRAs are a unique and powerful way to save for retirement.
 You pay taxes up front on a Roth IRA.
-After that, all growth and withdrawals are tax-free in a Roth IRA.
+After that, all growth and withdrawals are tax-free.

 The problem: People who earn over a certain amount aren’t allowed to open Roth IRAs—under the regular rules, anyway.
 If you think tax-free income in retirement would be important to you, but you make too much to open a Roth, you might want to consider the back door.
 In a backdoor Roth, you first make a contribution to a Traditional IRA, then convert it to a Roth IRA.